Ad Gifted /*includes affiliate links

 You can buy Overbooked* from good toy shops and online outlets.

-Disclosure: We were sent Overbooked for the purpose of review.
+Disclosure: We were sent Overbooked for the purpose of review as an Asmodee blogger.